capnrefsmmat/seuss/README.markdown

 Usage
 -----

 First, supply the robot with a source text.
+Ideal source texts are very long (50,000 words or more) and amusing.
+Choose a source with a normal English vocabulary -- the rhyming dictionary does not understand specialized terminology or foreign languages.
+You may supply as many source texts as you like and switch between them.

 In this example, we will use the World English Bible from ebible.org; use the plain-text version and put it all in one text file.
 Cut out any parts you do not want and save it in `sources/` as `bible-raw.txt`.

 Next, run `format.pl` to split the file into sentences: